 The most effective technology is the kind people actually use.
 Instead of introducing a brand-new platform that requires separate logins and extensive training, choose tools that fit into your team’s existing workflow.
 If your company runs on Slack or Microsoft Teams, find a desk booking system that works directly within those apps.
 This approach dramatically increases adoption rates because it meets employees where they already are.
 When booking a desk is as easy as sending a quick message, it becomes a natural part of their routine.
 Check out different integrations to see how you can streamline your processes and make office management simpler for everyone.

-Build an Inclusive Hybrid Environment
+How to Build an Inclusive Hybrid Culture

 A successful hybrid model is about more than just logistics—it’s about people.
 The biggest risk in a flexible workplace is unintentionally creating a two-tiered system where in-office employees seem more connected or valued than their remote colleagues.
 Building an inclusive environment means consciously designing policies and using tools that ensure everyone feels like a part of the team, no matter where they log in from.